kliment-olechnovic/voronota/expansion_js/README.md

-        --run-faspr               string     path to FASPR binary to rebuild side-chains --as-assembly                        flag to treat input files as biological assemblies --remap-chains                       flag to calculate and use optimal chains remapping --test-common-ids                    flag to fail quickly if there are no common residues --crude                              flag to enable very crude faster mode --help | -h                          flag to display help message and exit
+        --run-faspr               string     path to FASPR binary to rebuild side-chains --as-assembly                        flag to treat input files as biological assemblies --remap-chains                       flag to calculate and use optimal chains remapping --ignore-residue-names               flag to ignore residue names in residue identifiers --test-common-ids                    flag to fail quickly if there are no common residues --crude                              flag to enable very crude faster mode --help | -h                          flag to display help message and exit